jsmaskeen/os-notes/1_intro.md

 ## The Von Neumann Model

 The processor fetches an instruction from memory, then decodes it, and executes it.
 This is the basis of the **Von Neumann model**.
+The hardware is responsible for executing these instructions, managing the flow between fetching, decoding, and execution.

 ## Operating System Basics

 The **Operating System (OS)** is in charge of making sure the system operates correctly and efficiently in an easy-to-use manner.
+The

 **Virtualization** is the process of taking a physical resource and transforming it into a more general, easy-to-use version of itself.
 The goal is for each program to think it has all the resources required for it exclusively (e.g., its own CPU or memory).

-The OS provides **system calls** to allow users to interact with these resources.
-Because of this management role, the OS is also called a **Resource Manager**.
+The OS provides **system calls** which are, well-defined interfaces that allow user programs to request services from the operating system.
+System calls act as the gateway between user programs and the hardware, enabling controlled access to resources such as files, memory, and devices.
+Because the OS manages and arbitrates access to these resources, it is often referred to as a **Resource Manager**.

 ### CPU Virtualization Concepts